seyr

 - Turborepo

-- A pnpm monorepo so a schema change touches the ClickHouse DDL, the Go insert, and the TypeScript query in one commit.
+- A monorepo so one schema change can update the analytics store, the ingest code, and the typed query layer in a single commit.

 What it does